Fees

 (b) reviewing replies given by the seller to pre-contract enquiries;

-2. Negotiating a purchase contract;
+2. Approving a purchase contract;

 6. Transferring funds by telegraphic transfer to the seller’s solicitors and for relevant taxes;